 The factors that make our products delightful – user focus, thoughtful interaction, and visual polish – often get lost in translation or compromised en route to implementation.
 This is where my prototypes come in.
 I bridge gaps in communication between visual design, product management, and software engineering to make sure execution isn’t compromised.
 Ideas are cheap, execution is everything.

 Prior to joining Google, I developed web-based products for Inkling and designed Venmo’s mobile payment apps.
 I've done product-level thinking, information architecture, visual design, and front-end engineering.
-It takes a loose mixture of them all to do what I do best: take an idea from seedling to prototype to execution.
+It takes a loose mixture of them all to do what I do best: carry an idea from seedling to prototype through to execution.